 What does SORA 空 mean?

-The kanji sora or kuu (空) has various meanings besides sky, it can also mean empty, vacuum, air, etc. With this kanji, we form words like:
+The kanji sora or kuu (空) has several meanings beyond sky; it can also mean void, vacuum, air, etc. With this kanji, we form words such as:

 - 空気 – kouki – Air, atmosphere